mfornace/nupack-docs-dev/sources/index.md

 ## Problem Categories
 NUPACK algorithms address two fundamental classes of problems:

-- **Sequence analysis:** given a set of DNA or RNA strands, analyze the equilibrium base-pairing properties over a specified ensemble.
+- **Sequence analysis:** given a set of nucleic acid strands, analyze the equilibrium base-pairing properties over a specified ensemble.
-- **Sequence design:** given a set of desired equilibrium base-pairing properties, design the sequences of a set of DNA or RNA strands over a specified ensemble.
-Sequence design is performed subject to diverse user-specified sequence constraints including composition constraints, complementarity constraints, pattern prevention constraints, and biological constraints.
+- **Sequence design:** given a set of desired equilibrium base-pairing properties, design the sequences of a set of nucleic acid strands over a specified ensemble.
+Sequence design is performed subject to diverse hard and soft constraints.

 <p align="center">
 <img src="./figs/NUPACK.png" alt="NUPACK Analysis and Design" title="NUPACK Analysis and Design" width="700"/>